craigwatson/puppet-vmwaretools/README.md

 ###Setup Requirements

 * Perl must be installed on the target systems in order to run the VMware Tools installer.
-* Pluginsync must be enabled, due to the vmwaretools custom fact distributed with this module.
+* Pluginsync must be enabled, due to the `vmwaretools_version` custom fact distributed with this module.
+If the module cannot access the fact, the Puppet run will fail.

 ###Beginning with puppet-vmwaretools